 Prevention and Next Steps

-As your vision changes with age, your eye doctor should become your best friend.
+As your sight changes with age, your eye doctor should become your best friend.
 Visit often, advises Dr. Fletcher.
 If you don’t already see a vision professional, Dr. Fletcher recommends finding one—and getting a low vision evaluation—when you can no longer read regular-sized newsprint comfortably, or if you can’t see clearly anymore.

 Many of Kendrick’s patients report distortion—or metamorphopsia—as their first symptom of impaired vision, says Kendrick.
 “They will tell me that the light pole all of a sudden had a bend or curve in it.
 This is the result of the central blind spot affecting their vision,” she explains.